neilgrom/neilgrom.github.io/_posts/2025-01-23-blog-post-title-from-name.md

 ## Why Are You Doing This?

 If you're reading this you've stumbled your way onto my passion project.
-Typing this from my hotel room in London trying to wrap my head around shoving all the context I can into your head about why I'm doing this thing anyway.
+I'm currently typing this from a hotel in London trying to wrap my head around shoving all the context I can into your head about why I'm doing this thing anyway.

 The most obvious/apparent reason is timing.
 With New Year's around the corner and closing my first big chapter of my professional career, I got thinking about change.
 Specifically, why people don't finish these resolutions if they care enough to make them?
-For myself, I realized that I can't just do something because someone is telling me to.
-I need that spark of whatever it is to want to do it myself.
+While I'ver never been great at New Year's resolutions specifically, any ones I've made (typically going to the gym more) I always fail to follow through on.
+What did work was deciding that in July of this past year, I needed to get back in the gym again.
+Without my chaotic day to day travelling for my job and for fun, I had a stable platform to get my mind and body right.
+I highlight this because it expresses me, and how I need to drive change by doing things _I_ want to do for myself.

-One thought that comes to mind is a sort-of picturesque movie scene.
+One image that comes to mind related to this is a sort-of picturesque movie scene.
 After overcoming many trials, the main character finds themself sharing profound things they've learned about themselves to their mentor.
 And the first thing out of their Sensei's mouth is...

 "**I know.**"